Pascal algebra of matrices and Pascal map on jet bundles: Several variable case

-In the end of this subsection, we outline how to extend Definition \ref{defcon} to several complex variables $\Omega\subseteq\cc^m$, which is not trivial but is just a technical issue and the details are left to interested readers.
+In this section we outline how to extend discussions in Section 3 and Section 4 with $\Omega\subseteq\cc^m$, $m>1$.
+Such a several variable extension is not trivial but given the idea in previous sections on $m=1$, this is essentially a technical work and we omit the details.